GP Care Plan Dietitian Referral

 Number of sessions:

-Flexible — the number and frequency of sessions are determined by personal goals and clinical need.
+Sessions are flexible — the number and frequency are determined by personal goals and clinical needs.
+No annual session limits apply.

 Cost: